danionella/warpfield/README.md

 ## Recipes

 The registration pipeline is defined by a recipe.
-The recipe consists of a pre-filter (`RegFilter`) that is applied to all volumes (typically a DoG filter to sharpen features) and list of level descriptors (`LevelConfig`), each of which contains a set of parameters for the registration process.
+The recipe consists of a pre-filter that is applied to all volumes (typically a DoG filter to sharpen features) and list of levels, each of which contains a set of parameters for the registration process.
 Typically, each level corresponds to a different resolution of the displacement field (the block size), with the first level being the coarsest and the last level being the finest.

 ### Recipe parameters